-ENG096, Introduction to College English (6 developmental education credits)
+ENG\096, Introduction to College English (6 credits)

-This Intensive-Level developmental course does not meet graduation requirements.
-Prepares students for the reading and writing demands in Composition and other college-level courses by integrating reading, writing, and critical thinking.
+Prepares students for the reading and writing demands in Composition and other collegelevel courses by integrating reading, writing, and critical thinking.
 Student writing will focus on understanding, reporting on, reacting to, and analyzing the ideas of others.
 Texts will serve as models and sources for students to refine their skills in exposition, interpretation, and argumentation.
 Students learn and practice specific college-level skills through critical reading and writing, class discussions, lectures, group presentations, or workshops.
 This course does not satisfy an English requirement or an elective in any degree program, nor do its credits count toward graduation.